 \section{Conclusion}

-In this work, the problem quantitative perturbation characterization in SLAM is discussed.
-It has been shown that, quantitative characterization of datasets can provide a measurement for the operating ranges and conditions which is a key to measuring robustness and resilience.
+In this work, the problem of quantitative characterization of SLAM datasets is discussed.
+It has been shown that, quantitative characterization of datasets can provide a measurement for the operating ranges and conditions and serve as a key to measuring robustness and resilience.
 Moreover, such characterization can provide a systematic methodology for designing experiments where a certain environment condition is exploited.
-Thus, a novel datasets characterization framework has been introduced and described in detail.
-The framework is used to characterize three different datasets with the objective of showing its capabilities in terms of measurements and visualization.
+Thus, a novel dataset characterization framework has been introduced and described in detail.
+As an example, the framework is used to characterize three different datasets with the objective of showing its capabilities in terms of measurements and visualization.
 The characterization process highlights a number of undiscovered anomalies present in some of the datasets and opens door to a wide range of studies that can be conducted.
-The link between the characteristics of the data and the algorithm performance can finally be established and can lead to a systematic methodology for SLAM system research and development.
+The link between the characteristics of the data and the algorithm performance can finally be established and can lead to a systematic evaluation methodology for SLAM system research and development.
 On the other hand, introduction of new datasets can be guided by the framework outcomes in terms of detecting anomalies by providing a measure for diversity, redundancy, and coverage.